| Title: | Access and Visualize AEMET Weather and Climate Data |

 data(climaemet_9434_temp)data(climaemet_9434_temp)

-Daily observations of wind speed and directions for Zaragoza Airport (2000-2020).
+Daily observations of wind speed and direction for Zaragoza Airport (2000–2020).
 This is an example dataset.

 A tibble with columns: